10 Best Cars of All Time

 What Makes a Car Design Special?

-In this case it's a list of the 10 best cars of all time, based on my own set of rules.
+Here is a list of the ten best cars of all time, based on my own set of rules.
 There's no need to follow Jeremy Clarkson's rules!
 He mainly tests fancy sports cars, and is clueless about normal cars.
 From my youngest years on I've always been a car lover.
 I know almost anything there is to know about cars.

-According to the definition for this article, a car design can be considered as special when it scores high on the list of the following 6 specifications:
+According to the definition for this article, a car design can be considered as special when it scores high on the list of the following six specifications:

 100 Greatest Cars According to Dennis Adler

 An interesting book with an alternative view on classic cars.